How To Overclock Your GPU

 Overclocking increases the performance of your hardware

 Before understanding overclocking, you should be aware of exactly how the graphics card operates.
-It is essentially a smaller-scale computer with its own processor and RAM (here named VRAM).
+It is essentially a small computer with its own processor and RAM (here named VRAM).

-As with the CPU and RAM, the GPU and VRAM have their own clock speeds, which determine how rapidly they can perform operations.
+As with the CPU and RAM, the GPU and VRAM have their own clock speeds, which determine how quickly they can perform operations.

 Each of these clocks is provided with certain “factory” settings, guaranteed to be safe by the manufacturer.
-In theory, you won’t have any issues with these default settings.
+In theory, you won’t have any issues with these original settings.

-The process of overclocking calls for the user to manually modify these clocks and attempt to make their hardware run faster.
-If you’re wondering, the opposite process (underclocking) consists of manually lowering the clock to reduce temperatures inside the enclosure.
+The process of overclocking calls for the user to manually adjust these clocks and attempt to make their hardware run faster.
+If you’re wondering, the opposite process (underclocking) consists of manually reducing the clock to reduce temperatures inside the case.

 How Much Can The GPU Overclock Affect Performance?